Tipping on Amtrak Trains

 Don’t worry if you can’t afford to tip, but then let Amtrak know what excellent service you had.

 If you want to tell Amtrak about the excellent service, there is a way.
 Use the yellow button below.
-I had a conversation with someone in Amtrak management, and they told me the comments go to the managers who share them with the employees.
+I spoke with someone in Amtrak management, who told me the comments go to the managers, who share them with the employees.

 Safe Travels!